 I need a new dental crown, but I dislike having my mouth numb for hours afterward.
-Can OraVerse speed my recovery?
+Can anything speed my recovery?

 Answers from Alan Carr, D.M.D.

-OraVerse speeds up the return of normal sensation to your lips and mouth following dental work — including fillings, crowns and root canals — requiring a local anesthetic that may also numb your lips cheeks and tongue.
+Dental work — including fillings, crowns and root canals — requires a local anesthetic that may also numb your lips, cheeks and tongue.
 The numbness can last two or more hours after the procedure.
-When your mouth and lips are numb, smiling, talking and drinking can be difficult to smile, talk or drink.
+When your mouth and lips are numb, it can be difficult to smile, talk or drink.

 Phentolamine mesylate (OraVerse) speeds up the return of normal sensation following dental work.
-Studies show that OraVerse — given as an injection after dental work is finished — returns normal sensations in the lips, cheeks and tongue 75 to 85 minutes faster than without the drug, usually in about an hour.
+Studies show that phentolamine mesylate — given as an injection after dental work is finished — returns normal sensations in the lips, cheeks and tongue faster than without the drug, usually in about an hour.

-How OraVerse works isn't fully understood, but it's thought to increase blood flow to the soft tissue area.
-OraVerse only works if the original anesthetic contains a medication that narrows your blood vessels (vasoconstrictor), such as epinephrine.
+How phentolamine mesylate works isn't fully understood, but it's thought to increase blood flow to the soft tissue area.
+Phentolamine mesylate only works if the original anesthetic contains a medication that narrows your blood vessels (vasoconstrictor), such as epinephrine.

-Phentolamine mesylate belongs to a class of drugs that can cause rapid heartbeats and irregular heart rhythms.
-Though such events are uncommon with OraVerse, tell your dentist if you have a history of cardiovascular disease.
+Phentolamine mesylate belongs to a class of drugs that can cause low blood pressure, rapid heartbeats and irregular heart rhythms.
+Though such events are uncommon in reports of phentolamine mesylate use, tell your dentist if you have a history of heart or blood vessel (cardiovascular) disease.

-OraVerse is not recommended for children under age 6 or for children who weigh less than 33 pounds (15 kilograms).
-The use of OraVerse requires an additional fee and isn't covered by dental insurance.
+Phentolamine mesylate is not recommended for children under 6 years of age or for children who weigh less than 33 pounds (15 kilograms).
+The use of phentolamine mesylate requires an additional fee and isn't covered by dental insurance.

 Aug.
 05, 2014